karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 - ``author``: The author of the template.
 - ``classifications``: A set of characteristics of the template that a user might search for it.
   - The classification items will appear as tags in the .NET CLI.
 You can search templates by classification using the ``dotnet new --tag <CLASSIFICATION_ITEM>`` command.
-  - You can search templates by classification withinn Visual Studio using the ``Project Type`` dropdown.
+  - You can search templates by classification within Visual Studio using the ``Project Type`` dropdown.
 - ``name``: The name of the template.
 That's the name that will appear in the .NET CLI and in VS.
 - ``description``:  The description of the template.
 The description will appear in the .NET CLI when you ran the ``dotnet new <TEMPLATE_NAME> -h`` command.
 In VS it will appear in the ``Create new project dialog``.
 - ``groupIdentity``: The ID of the group this template belongs to.
 - ``identity``: A unique ID for this template.
-- ``shortName``: A short name used for selecting the template in the .NET CLI.
+- ``shortName``: The short name is used for selecting the template in the .NET CLI.
 The ``shortName`` appears when you run ``dotnet new -l`` and it is probably the one that you will use the most when you create a new solution using the template.
-To create a new solution with the api template you just need to execute the ``dotnet new mtr-api`` command.
+For example you could ceate a new solution using this api template running the ``dotnet new mtr-api`` command.
-Right now it has no use in Visual Studio.
+Right now the ``shortName`` has no use in Visual Studio.
 - ``defaultName``: The name that will be used when you create a new solution using the template if no name has been specified.
 - ``tags``: You can add multiple tags but at least you have to specify the ``language`` tag and the ``type`` tag.
   - The language tag specifies the programming language.